 All salary and hourly wage of GSRP employees are established upon creation of the position.
-All salary and hourly wage increases are recommended by the Superintendent and approved by the Board of Education.
-However, salary wages may also be based on training and experience of the new/current employee, subject to the approval by the Board of Education.
+All salary and hourly wage increases are based on a step scale and years of service.
+These step scale increases are recommended by the Superintendent and approved by the Board of Education.
 Any additional Cost-of-Living Adjustments (COLA) and other wage increases are based on the availability of grant funds.
 A copy of that step scales can be found in the Appendix, Attachment B (updated annually).